cau-se/theodolite/docs/example-teastore.md

 ## Further Reading

 We published a short paper about this example:
-* S. Henning, B. Wetzel, and W. Hasselbring. “[Cloud-Native Scalability Benchmarking with Theodolite Applied to the TeaStore Benchmark](https://oceanrep.geomar.de/id/eprint/57338/)”.
-In: *Symposium on Software Performance*.
+> S. Henning, B. Wetzel, and W. Hasselbring. “[Cloud-Native Scalability Benchmarking with Theodolite Applied to the TeaStore Benchmark](https://dl.gi.de/server/api/core/bitstreams/40679f35-e37f-4991-9c5a-7332ec23f4ea/content)”.
+In: *Softwaretechnik-Trends* 43 (1) (Symposium on Software Performance).
 2022.

 You might also want to have a look at the corresponding slides presented at the [Symposium on Software Performance 2022](https://www.performance-symposium.org/fileadmin/user_upload/palladio-conference/2022/presentations/Henning-Cloud-Native-Scalability-Benchmarking-with-Theodolite.pdf).